BabarZKhan/AUGH-Compiler_Project-Bremen/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Some libraries and modules AUGH is built with are distributed under another license.
-In particular:
-The source code in the directory "src/libraries/alliance" is distributed under the terms of the GNU Library General Public License.
-The source code in the directory "src/libraries/cgs_check" is distributed under the terms of the GNU General Public License.
-The source code in the directory "src/libraries/ughparser", except the files "c2hier.c" and "c2hier.h", is distributed under the terms of the GNU General Public License.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-You should have received a copy of the GNU Library General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.